delpinolisette/hackalytics2025-growthfactorai/documentation/technical_writeup.md

 For example, when we zoom in on this provided store location (black dot) in Harvard Square, and filter for `match_id = 1`, we get segments that are on the correct side of the street to get impressions facing the storefront.
 In real life, those segments do have a direct line of sight to that store location.

+### Use the pre-made `county` partitons

+There are time and user performance constraints.
+Since we had (in a sense) taken care of "wrong side of the road" impressions with match_dir.

 ### Point 1:

 - convolution with **each** individual point